Pipemakers Park: Description

-Joseph Raleigh established a boiling down works on the banks of the river in the 1840s. the buildings were adapted to the Melbourne Meat Preserving Company works in 1868, and then taken over by Humes Pipe in about 1911.
-In the 1980s the Melbourne & Metropolitan Board of Works purchased the site and developed it as parkland and home to the Living Museum, opening in 1984.
+Joseph Raleigh established a boiling down works on the banks of the river in the 1840s.
+The original 1940s buildings were adapted to the Melbourne Meat Preserving Company works in 1868, and then taken over by Hume Pipes in c.
+1911 for the manufacture of concrete pipes.
+Hume Pipes closed the factory in 1978 and the site was purchased by the Melbourne & Metropolitan Board of Works.